 I have been interested in the impact of technology on people since technology entered our world in the form of large, hidden mainframe computers.
 My first research project in this area was in 1985!
 Since then I have published dozens of research papers on a variety of topics including technology in the workplace, the coming impact of Y2K (yep, that long ago), video games, online dating, multitasking, MySpace, parenting, writing, and a bunch more topics.
 Currently, in the George Marsh Applied Cognition Laboratory at California State University, Dominguez Hills, we are running 14 research projects including:

 *Similarities and differences between low-tech and high-tech users in executive function performance and prefrontal cortex oxygenation.

 *An examination of the feelings of "presence" in 3D movies and their applicability to education.

 *The impact of classroom interruptions by text message on comprehension.

-*The impact of media usage on physical health across generations of Americans.
+*The impact of media usage on physical and mental health across generations of Americans.

-*Generational characteristics, values and beliefs among and between Baby Boomers, Generation X, Net Generation, iGeneration and a yet-to-be-named generation of children born in the new millennium.
+*Generational characteristics, values and beliefs among and between Baby Boomers, Generation X, Net Generation, iGeneration and Generation "C" (for constantly connected) children born in the new millennium.

 We are continuing to examine the world of technology which seemingly changes daily.
 With the rapid advances coming into and penetrating our society we investigate how they impact people.
 Stay tuned for more from my lab!